digital-futures-academy/airport-challenge/userStories/userStory1.md

 # **UserStory 1**

-As an air traffic controller
+As an air traffic controller<br>
-So I can get passengers to a destination
+So I can get passengers to a destination<br>
-I want to instruct the airport to land a plane
+I want to instruct the airport to land a plane<br>

 # Objects
 - Airport